ICanBoogie/HTTP/README.md

 ### Safe and idempotent requests

-Safe methods are HTTP methods that do not modify resources.
+Safe methods are HTTP methods that don't modify resources.
 For instance, using `GET` or `HEAD` on a resource URL, should NEVER change the resource.

 The `is_safe` property may be used to check if a request is safe or not.